elasalle/EpiJointSpatiotempEstim/README.md

 - the parameters of the method are stored into `parameters.pickle` while the results of the methods are stored into the `expe_res/` folder.
 - the `read.py` file allows to read the results and evaluate the method.
 Note: the run and read files must be run from the folder of the chosen method.

+## Real data

+To reproduce the experiments on synthetic data go to the tutorial notebook `experiments/real_data/europe_africa_ipynb` that applies our method on a selection of some european and african countries.